 The border with Russia has defined Laakso’s life.
 He retired from the Finnish Border Guard in late 2019 after 33 years of service.
 That’s not all: he’s a second-generation border guard, having followed his father into the profession.
 Laakso spent his childhood living at various border stations where his father was posted.

-[Editor’s note: Be sure to check out our article about life in Finland’s northernmost and southernmost villages, too.]
+[Editor’s note: Be sure to check out our article about life in Finland’s northernmost and southernmost villages and about the country’s centre of population, too.]

 Life on the borderline